 - In a mug, combine the coconut milk, cocoa powder, sugar, salt, and cinnamon (if desired).

 - Add boiling water and stir until powder is dissolved.
 To make the hot chocolate frothy, use a milk frother or pour into a blender and blend for a few seconds to desired frothiness.
 Top with marshmallows.

 To make hot chocolate mix:

-In a pint sized canning jar, combine ½ cup powdered potato milk, ½ cup granulated sugar, ½ cup cocoa powder, ¼ teaspoon salt and ¼ teaspoon cinnamon (optional).
-Fill the remaining space in the jar with mini marshmallows.
+- In a pint-sized canning jar, combine 6 tablespoons powdered coconut milk, 2 tablespoons cocoa powder, 2 tablespoons plus 2 teaspoons granulated sugar, 2 tablespoons cocoa powder, ¼ teaspoon salt, and ¼ teaspoon cinnamon (optional).
+Cover the jar and shake well to evenly distribute the ingredients.
+Fill the remaining space in the jar with mini marshmallows (optional).

 Did you try this recipe?